-The 2012 COP is the first year of a two-year plan for funding four broad program areas:
+The FY 2013 COP is the second year of a two-year plan for funding four broad program areas:

-- Prevention
+- Prevention;

-- Health system strengthening
+- Health system strengthening;

-- Strategic information, and
+- Strategic information; and,

 - Care and treatment in Botswana.

-The COP includes a detailed FY 2012 budget totaling \$80,933,962, with both programmatic and management and operations costs.
-An in depth analysis of pipeline was undertaken to justify FY 2012 funding levels by budget code.
-Detailed technical area narratives, implementing mechanisms, and partner narratives as well as budget code narratives are also included.
+The COP included a detailed FY 2013 budget totaling \$67,787,000, with both programmatic and management and operations costs.
+An in depth analysis of pipeline was undertaken to justify FY 2013 funding levels by budget code.